MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/disable-widget-caching.md

+# Disabling widget caching

-# Do not use a booking engine script cached by your server
+> **Important:** Do not use a booking engine script cached by your server!

 In the dynamic world of web development, ensuring your site's features remain up-to-date without manual intervention is crucial for providing a seamless user experience.
-One such feature critical to keeping your site current is the script `distributor.min.js` provided by Mews.
+One such feature critical to keeping your site current is the script `distributor.min.js` provided by **Mews**.
 This script is a reverse proxy for always delivering the latest version of the distributor file.
-However, when this script is cached, it can lead to serving an outdated version, depriving users of new features and enhancements, may also cause the booking engine to malfunction.
+However, when this script is cached, it can lead to serving an outdated version, depriving users of new features and enhancements.
+It may also cause the booking engine to malfunction.

 ### Installation